OUR COMMITMENT TO PRIVACY AND CONFIDENTIALITY

 DIGITAL BRANCH SERVICES

-When you visit the library’s digital branch (including the library’s website and third-party digital services like eBooks and digital magazines), a limited amount of information may be collected or transmitted to our partner companies who provide these services.
+When you visit the MLD’s digital branch (including the website and third-party digital services like eBooks and digital magazines), a limited amount of information may be collected or transmitted to our partner companies who provide these services.

 Website

-We collect and store only information to measure use of our site using Google Analytics.
+MLD collects and stores only information to measure use of MLD’s site using Google Analytics.
 This data is collected in aggregate.
-We do not examine or record individual user’s use of the site.
+MLD does not examine or record individual user’s use of the site.
 The aggregate information is kept indefinitely.
 The information collected includes:

 Third-Party Services

-In order to use our third-party digital services you log in to validate yourself as a Meridian Library member.
+In order to use our third-party digital services you log in to validate yourself as an MLD patron.
 Different services handle authentication different ways, but the following information may be transmitted to these service providers solely for the purpose of authentication and is usually collected in aggregate and/or anonymously:

-Privacy policies are notably different for eBooks offered through the library’s subscription to OverDrive.
-Downloading these titles for Kindle requires you to have an account with Amazon.
-Any notes or highlights added are retained on the patron accounts for all OverDrive eBooks.
-When you are using digital content from third-party vendors we subscribe to, we cannot guarantee that our privacy policies and Idaho confidentiality laws that apply to libraries will apply.
-We recommend that you check the privacy policy of the company providing the product that you’re using.
+Privacy policies are notably different when using digital content from third-party vendors.
+MLD cannot guarantee that privacy policies and Idaho confidentiality laws that apply to libraries will apply to these services.
+MLD recommends that you check the privacy policy of the company providing the product that you’re using.

 OUR COMMITMENT TO CHILDREN’S PRIVACY

-Protecting the privacy of children is especially important to us.
-We minimize the collection and exposure of children’s personal information wherever possible.
+Protecting the privacy of children is especially important.
+MLD minimizes the collection and exposure of children’s personal information wherever possible.
 Disclosure of a child’s personal information follows Idaho law.

 HOW WE RESPOND TO SUBPOENAS AND OTHER DEMANDS FOR INFORMATION

-When we receive a warrant, subpoena, or law enforcement or court command for confidential information, we obtain our attorney’s advice about whether we must disclose the information sought.
-In those cases where the demand does not appear to be supported by law, we may utilize appropriate legal procedures to oppose it.
+When MLD receives a warrant, subpoena, law enforcement, or court command for confidential information, MLD will obtain legal advice about disclosure of the information sought.
+In those cases where the demand does not appear to be supported by law, MLD may utilize appropriate legal procedures to oppose it.
 As the custodian of the records, the Library Director is the authorized party to release records.